|Course Number:||EDU 5625 C01|

 “I teach because it requires that I become my most courageous self, and I am constantly inspired by students who learn the power of being whole people along with me.”
 (Nieto, 2005)

-The text, “Fulfilling The Promise Of The Differentiated Classroom" by Carol Ann Tomlinson will need to be purchased as part of the course.
+The text, “Fulfilling The Promise Of The Differentiated Classroom" by Carol Ann Tomlinson will need to be purchased and is not included in the course tuition.
 In addition, there will also be articles provided by the instructor.

 "...such a vehicle for reflecting on what matters to me the most about teaching-the connections with children...
 So making intentional connections is my way of honoring and respecting this great gift and responsibility I have been given."